bentoml/BentoML/docs/source/guides/envmanager.rst

    environment will be stored locally to ``$BENTOML_HOME/env``.
 Such an environment will then be cached and later used by subsequent invocations.

 2. Ephemeral environment: In cases where the given target is not a Bento (import path to ``bentoml.Service``, project directory containing a valid ``bentofile.yaml``), the environment will be created and cleanup up on demand.

-.. note:: The current implementation will try to install the given dependencies before running the CLI command.
-Therefore, the environment startup will be a blocking call.  the bentoml command has been complete.

 .. note::
    You can run ``rm -rf $BENTOML_HOME/env`` to clear the cache.